rwblokzijl/Msc-thesis-EuroToken/thesis.md

 An "offline transaction" is thus a transaction done without access to a sufficient set of peers to validate the *consistency* of the history of the sender.
-This means that if any user accepts an offline transaction is **not** possible to know whether a conflicting transaction exists in another part of the network.
+This means that during an offline transaction it is **not** possible to know whether a conflicting transaction exists in another part of the network.

-Any network wanting to prevent double spending will accept only 1 in a set of conflicting transactions, usually the first to arrive.
-Anyone accepting an offline transaction is therefore at risk until they check in with the network.
-For this reason a transaction is usually not accepted by the receiving user until we have some guarantee that all conflicting transactions will be dropped by the rest of the network.
+Any network wanting to prevent double spending will accept only one in a set of conflicting transactions, usually the first to arrive.
+Anyone accepting an offline transaction is therefore at risk of losing their funds until they check in with the network.
+For this reason a transaction is usually not accepted by the receiving user until they have some guarantee that all conflicting transactions will be dropped by the rest of the network.
 This is the concept of transaction finality.
 A transaction is considered *final* if the rest of the world will accept your transaction, rejecting all conflicting transactions.

 Most blockchain based systems achieve this guarantee by having a globally distributed blockchain storing all transactions that *finalises* any transaction